 Quantitative sensory testing.
 Techniques for detecting small nerve fiber involvement include quantitative sensory testing (Stewart and Freeman 2002).
 In quantitative sensory testing, graded degrees of warm, cool, or vibration sensations can be applied to the patient's extremities; the thresholds for sensory perception are established and compared with normal values.
 Temperature sensation is mediated via small diameter nerve fibers, so quantitative sensory testing is a useful complimentary test to nerve conduction studies.
 Vibration is mediated through large diameter sensory fibers, so testing this modality overlaps with sensory nerve conduction studies.
 The use of quantitative sensory testing in diabetic neuropathy is specifically reviewed by Chong and Cros (Chong and Cros 2004).
 Abnormal thresholds for cool and warm sensations may be detected when the nerve conduction studies are normal, confirming the presence of a small fiber or a predominantly small fiber neuropathy.
 Questions have been raised as to the reproducibility (test-retest reliability) of thermal threshold tests that might limit their use in following the course of neuropathy as in a drug trial study (Valk et al 2000).
 This does not, however, detract from its use as a diagnostic tool in the patient with neuropathic symptoms and normal nerve conduction studies.

 Autonomic testing.
 Specialized sudomotor evaluation techniques include heart rate variability, quantitative sudomotor axon reflex testing, thermoregulatory sweat testing, and sweat droplet testing (Low 1997).
 Non-invasive cardiovascular procedures, such as heart rate variability with deep breathing or Valsalva maneuver, are relatively sensitive methods for detecting early cardiovagal denervation.
-A resting tachycardia and a fixed heart rate on deep breathing and on going from lying to standing can be demonstrated by EKG recordings.
+A resting tachycardia and a fixed heart rate on deep breathing and going from lying to standing can be demonstrated by EKG recordings.
 Noninvasive recording of beat-beat blood pressure can be done in specialized laboratories (Low 1997; Low 2003).
 Sudomotor function tests, including thermoregulatory sweat testing and quantitative sudomotor axon reflex test (QSART), may reveal abnormalities.
 Hemodynamic tilt tests often are valuable when orthostatic hypotension is present.

-Several autonomic tests have recently been recommended (Level B) by the American Academy of Neurology for evaluation of patients with distal symmetric polyneuropathy, including patients with diabetic neuropathy (England et al 2009).
+Several autonomic tests have been recommended (Level B) by the American Academy of Neurology for evaluation of patients with distal symmetric polyneuropathy, including patients with diabetic neuropathy (England et al 2009).
 These include:

 Gastrointestinal autonomic dysfunction and atony is assessed with various radiographic techniques, but the easiest is simply to demonstrate the abnormally slow passage of barium through the gut (Malcolm and Camilleri 1999).
 To accurately define the nature of neurogenic urinary bladder and sphincter dysfunction, a battery of specialized tests is required.
 Urinary bladder dysfunction can be investigated by quantitating the post-voiding residual urine, which typically is increased in diabetic cystopathy; cystoscopy and urodynamic studies are required to document and quantitate the degree of bladder dysfunction.
 Male sexual dysfunction, including erectile impotence, can be differentiated from psychogenic impotence with various tests, including penial tumescence studies during REM sleep.